 - Add sesame seeds, garlic and maple syrup and sauté over low heat for another 6-8 minutes until cabbage is fork tender on the inside and crispy on the outside.

-- Serve immediately while hot or allow to cool to room temperature and store in an airtight container in your refrigerator for up to five days.
+- For storage, allow to cool to room temperature and store in an airtight container in your refrigerator for up to five days.
 Reheat leftovers on the stovetop or microwave.

 Tip: Don't overcrowd your skillet with the cabbage or it won't get crispy and caramelized.